Starting in the Middle of the Month

 - Add your Accounts: Each Account has its own account register, where you'll add transactions.

 - Schedule Transactions: Scheduled transactions help you prepare for upcoming expenses.

-- Budget your Money: Give your existing dollars jobs by budgeting money to your categories.
-Ask yourself, "What does this money need to do for me before I get paid again?", and stop when To be Budgeted reaches $0.
-When you get paid again, pick up budgeting right where you left off and continue funding your categories.
+- Assign your Money: Give your existing dollars jobs by assigning money to your categories.
+If you've added a savings account, be sure to set that money aside in a savings category, so you don't assign it to expenses.
+Ask yourself, "What does this money need to do for me before I get paid again?", and stop when Ready to Assign reaches $0.
+When you get paid again, pick up right where you left off and continue funding your categories.

-I've Already Paid that Bill, Why Am I Being Asked to Budget More?
+I've Already Paid that Bill, Why Am I Being Asked to Assign More?

-When you set a goal in a category, you’ll see a yellow underfunded alert until you’ve met the goal by adding funds to that category.
+When you set a target in a category, you’ll see a yellow underfunded alert until you’ve met the target amount by adding funds to that category.
 You'll only need to budget for expenses that haven’t yet been paid.
-In your first month of budgeting, you may set a goal for an expense you’ve already paid.
+In your first month of budgeting, you may set a target for an expense you’ve already paid.

 If you're starting your new budget after paying that expense, this can be confusing or even frustrating.